FIRST UNITARIAN UNIVERSALIST CHURCH OF SAN DIEGO

 The President is a specially empowered member of the Church Board who:

-- The President’s authority does not extend to making decisions within Outcomes and Staff Limitations policy areas, each of which is within the purview of the Lead Minister and Staff.
+(ii) The President’s authority does not extend to making decisions within Outcome Statement and Staff Limitations policy areas, each of which is within the purview of the Lead Minister and Staff.